Phil Collins Net Worth

-Phil Collins Net Worth: Phil Collins is an English musician, singer-songwriter, multi-instrumentalist, actor and writer who has a net worth of $250 million dollars.
-A drummer, singer-songwriter, singer, and composer, Phil Collins has sold more than 100 million albums worldwide both as a solo artist and as a member of the band, Genesis.
-He has received seven Grammy Awards and an Oscar for his work.
+Phil Collins Net Worth: Phil Collins is an English musician, singer-songwriter, multi-instrumentalist, actor, and writer who has a net worth of $300 million dollars.
+He has sold more than 100 million albums worldwide both as a solo artist, as well as a member of the band Genesis.
+Phil Collins, Michael Jackson, and Paul McCartney are the only three artists in history to sell more than 100 million albums as a solo artist and a member of a group.
+He has received seven Grammy Awards, two Golden Globes and an Oscar for his work.

 In a touring year, Collins can earn as much as $50 million.
 For example, after his" Not Dead Yet Tour" grossed $90 million, he earned $45 million.

 Early Life: Philip David Charles Collins was born on January 30, 1951, in Chiswick, Middlesex, England (what is now part of the London Borough of Hounslow).
 He has two siblings, and they were raised by their parents Greville Philip Austin Collins and Winifred June Collins (née Strange).
 When he was five years old, Collins was given a toy drum set.
 He loved it, and as he grew and practiced and got better his parents would replace it with more complete sets.
 He cites the Beatles, and especially Ringo Starr, as a major influence.